IAmJSD/arpc/README.md

 arpc is a framework to build RPC API's cleanly.
 It is heavily CLI driven, and intends to build on top of the Next framework by adding cross platform client support.

-To begin, you can call `npx arpc init`.
+To begin, you can call `npx arpc init` in a Next project.
 There are a lot of other commands within the CLI.
 Documentation pending!